-- 1 Verify that the User ID you want to use is displayed in the User ID field. - In the Status tab, specify the statuses the user can employ for each type of record. - Click the Default Shipping Address browse button and select an address.
-If the user creates a purchase order, the address that you specify here is used as the default ship to address on the purchase order.
+- 1 Verify that the User ID you want to use is displayed in the User ID field. - In the Status tab, specify the statuses the user can employ for each type of record.
+The statuses that are displayed in the Customer Orders section apply to the customer order header and customer order line.
+For example, if you select Firmed and Released, then the user can set both the order header and order line to Firmed or Released.
+The user can also set the order line status to Inherit.

-- 4 Select the Physical Inventory Count check box to allow users the ability to perform physical inventory counts. - Select the Edit Browse check box to allow users to edit records in advanced browse tables.
-Selecting this option also allows users to import information from Microsoft Excel into the advanced browse table. - 6 Click the ECN Status tab and specify the statuses user can set for ECNs. - Click Save.
-7
+- 3 Click the Default Shipping Address browse button and select an address.
+If the user creates a purchase order, the address that you specify here is used as the default ship to address on the purchase order. - 4 Select the Physical Inventory Count check box to allow users the ability to perform physical inventory counts. - 5 Select the Edit Browse check box to allow users to edit records in advanced browse tables.
+Selecting this option also allows users to import information from Microsoft Excel into the advanced browse table. - Select the Edit Macros check box to allow users to edit macros.
+To prevent users from editing macros, clear the check box. - Click the ECN Status tab and specify the statuses user can set for ECNs. - Click Save.